nrwl/nx/docs/shared/guides/nx-and-angular-cli.md

 npx nx g @schematics/angular:component my-component
 ```

+{% callout type="check" title="Important" %}
+Support to run Angular Devkit builders and schematics is enabled by installing the [`@nx/angular` plugin](/nx-api/angular/documents/overview).
+This plugin is installed by default when creating a new Angular workspace with Nx or [migrate an existing Angular CLI workspace to Nx](#migrate-from-the-angular-cli).
+{% /callout %}

 ### Running Commands

 Commands are run in the very same way as with the Angular CLI.
 You just switch `ng` with `nx`.
 For example: